RJHFMSTR/THORIN/docs/docs/installation/required_libraries.md

 ---

 ## Required libraries
-SHAPEIT5 requires several libraries installed on the system.
+THORIN requires several libraries installed on the system.
 Here we assume most of the libraries are available, and we focus on two main libraries:

 - HTSlib version >= 1.7: A C library for reading/writing high-throughput sequencing data.
 - BOOST version >= 1.65: A set of peer-reviewed portable C++ source libraries.
 SHAPEIT5 uses two specific BOOST libraries: `iostreams` and `program_options`.